InNickF/nextjs-scaffolding/README.md

 ## Tech

-This scaffolding uses an Hexagonal Architecture and the follow tech list will sort by every architecture category:
+This scaffolding uses a Hexagonal Architecture, next tech list will sort by every architecture category:

 ### Presentation